 Optional modules, when offered as part of a programme, may vary from year to year and are subject to viability.

-This Education Studies degree will prepare you to work in a wide range of educational settings such as government departments, community and voluntary organisations, social services, policy and research settings.
-You could also go on to work in youth organisations, libraries, museums, education publishers, and a host of other organisations where professional development and education is practiced.
+This degree will prepare you to work in a wide range of educational settings, such as government departments, community and voluntary organisations, social services, policy and research settings.
+You could also work in youth organisations, libraries, museums, education publishers, and a host of other organisations where professional development and education is practised.

-This degree will also prepare you to go on to further study and complete post graduate teachers' training at University or in schools, allowing you to teach children in primary education.
+You will be well placed to go on to further study and complete postgraduate teacher training at University or in schools, if you want to teach children in primary education.
 You could go on to a MA in Education Studies, Education Leadership and Management, Special Education Needs, Disability and Inclusion, Education Policy or Education Practice.

 Life at Roehampton